The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 Greens powders can be helpful if:

-They’re not a magic fix for poor diet, sleep, or movement.
-A greens scoop won’t offset chronic sleep debt, stress, or an ultra-processed diet.
-You’ll get far more anti-inflammatory mileage from consistent walking and simple dietary upgrades than from any powder — especially if you’re dealing with joint pain or chronic soreness.
-(If that’s you, see Does Walking Help with Inflammation?
-What to Know for a movement-first perspective.)
+They're not a magic fix for poor diet, sleep, or movement.
+A greens scoop won't offset chronic sleep debt, stress, or an ultra-processed diet.
+You'll get far more anti-inflammatory mileage from consistent movement and simple dietary upgrades than from any powder, especially if you're dealing with joint pain or chronic soreness.
+See Does Walking Help with Inflammation?
+What to Know for a movement-first perspective.

 2025's Cleanest Greens Powders: Full Reviews